-Now we come to examining the major alignment centres that have emerged in the making of the map.
+Now we come to examining the major alignment centres that have emerged into prominence in the making of the map.

 Foreground: Trencrom Hill.
 Background: Carn Brea